-- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and check that it is oil-tight. - Check the engine oil level. ( p.
-136)
+- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and check that it is oil-tight. - Install the engine guard. ( p.
+86) - Check the engine oil level. ( p.
+140)